rabbitmq/rabbitmq-website/docs/oauth2.md

 *.well-known/openid-configuration* is the OpenID standard path for the OpenID Provider Configuration endpoint
 :::

-If the Identity Provider used exposes a different path and/or requires adding some extra URI parameters for the OpenID discovery endpoint, they can be configured as follows:
+If your provider exposes a different path and/or requires some extra http parameters for the OpenId discovery endpoint, you can configure them as follows:
 ```ini
 auth_oauth2.discovery_endpoint_path = my/custom/path
 auth_oauth2.discovery_endpoint_params.appid = some-app-id